Saldenisov/SK-Ana/Readme.md

 `Rsolnp`, `fields`, `NMFN`, `tools`, `shinycssloaders`, `rgenoud`, `mvtnorm`, `deSolve`, `msm`, and `xtable`.
 Depending on your OS, you might have to install them manually.
+-->

 ## Docker container

+For cross-plateform compatibility issues, the preferred installation method is through a docker container.

 The [skana](https://hub.docker.com/repository/docker/ppernot1/skana)
 [Docker](https://www.docker.com/) container has all elements preinstalled.